vlrprbttst/valeriopierbattista.com-2017/_src/blog/_posts/2014-09-06-grunt-boilerplate-for-front-end-developers-and-webdesigners.md

+---
+post-description: I've been looking around for something like this but couldn't find it, that's why I decided to share my achievement on my blog.
+post-image: grunt-logo.svg
+---

 <img src="/images/blog/grunt-logo.svg" alt="grunt-logo" style="float:left;width:200px;margin:0 20px 0 0" class="cover" />
 This is a grunt boilerplate I developed and assembled for my needs.
-I’ve been looking around for something like this but couldn’t find it, that’s why I decided to share my achievement on my blog.
+I've been looking around for something like this but couldn't find it, that's why I decided to share my achievement on my blog.
- If it’s your first read about grunt, please read this first instead: <a href="http://24ways.org/2013/grunt-is-not-weird-and-hard/">http://24ways.org/2013/grunt-is-not-weird-and-hard/</a> - this is a quite comprehensive guide on how to get started, what to install before using grunt on your machine, and it’s useful for the overall understanding of the basic concepts.
+ If it's your first read about grunt, please read this first instead: <a href="http://24ways.org/2013/grunt-is-not-weird-and-hard/">http://24ways.org/2013/grunt-is-not-weird-and-hard/</a> - this is a quite comprehensive guide on how to get started, what to install before using grunt on your machine, and it's useful for the overall understanding of the basic concepts.
 I strongly recommend to start with that article before further reading.
- Once you’ve read and understood the basics, I’m supposing you have a general idea of what grunt does and how you feel like that article doesn’t cover everything you need. you clearly want more.
+ Once you've read and understood the basics, I'm supposing you have a general idea of what grunt does and how you feel like that article doesn't cover everything you need. you clearly want more.
  <!--more-->
- Here’s my two cents:
+ Here's my two cents:

  <h2>My boilerplate</h2>
  My Grunt Boilerplate does the following things: